MadCauseCode/contactlist/README.md

 Thank you for using the Contacts App!
 We hope you find it helpful in managing your contacts.

-- Written by Oran and ChatGPT
+-  README Written by Oran and ChatGPT